FAQs

 How much does it cost to participate?
 Bike Palo Alto is FREE.

 What do I need to bring?
-Bring your bike, helmet, and water bottle.
+Bring your bike, helmet, bike lock, a small backpack (if you don’t have a basket or pannier bags and a water bottle.

 When and where is the event?
-Ride any time and start anywhere along the routes.
-Previous years all routes started at Fairmeadow School next to Mitchell Park.
+1 – 3 pm. on Sunday, October 5 at Fairmeadow Elementary School next to Mitchell Park.

 Do I need my own bike to participate?
 No bike?
 No problem!
 Many local bike shops provide bike rentals by the day.
 Visit our resource page for links to local shops.